Tanz0rz/haxe-fmod/README.md

 One of the most powerful features of the FMOD ecosystem.
 Mix your sounds in real-time by binding FMOD Studio to a running instance of your game.

-Live Update **only works on native builds** (C++/HashLink).
+Live Update **only works on C++ and HashLink builds**.
 HTML5 builds will not work.
 The FMOD team said this is a limitation caused by running games inside web browsers and they have no plans to support this.

 **Note**: On macOS and Windows, you may see a firewall dialog asking to allow incoming network connections when running your game.
 This is caused by the Live Update feature, which opens a local network socket (port 9264) so FMOD Studio can connect to your game for real-time audio mixing.